Seamus Logan

-Seamus Logan (born 4 January 1958) is a British politician who has served as a Member of Parliament (MP) for Aberdeenshire North and Moray East since July 2024.
+Seamus Logan (born 4 January 1958) is a Scottish politician who has served as a Member of Parliament (MP) for Aberdeenshire North and Moray East since July 2024.
 Born in Northern Ireland, Logan became active in Scottish politics in 2022.

 Early life and education

 Seamus Logan was born on 4 January 1958 in Ballymoney, County Antrim, Northern Ireland, to Catholic parents.
 He was educated at St MacNissi's College, an all-boys Catholic school in the Glens of Antrim.
 He studied at the University of Stirling, Scotland, graduating with a Bachelor of Arts (BA) degree.

 After university, he returned to Northern Ireland and entered a career in health and social care.
 He undertook a Master of Social Work (MSW) degree at Queen's University Belfast.
 From 1982 to 1988, he worked as a social worker specialising in mental health.
 From 1988 to 2008, he worked successively as a team leader, clinical services manager, and commissioner.
 From 2008 until he retired in 2013, he was a performance and service improvement regional director.